developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/sap/index.md

 #### Procedure 2

-**Try this only if Procedure 1 has failed**; it might require some trial and error.

-To effectively troubleshoot, it's helpful to identify the issue and append the UserAgent data accordingly.
-Migration issues can involve page loading, loading from cache, an unsupported browser, page logic tightly coupled with one of the UserAgent values, or a combination of factors.

-If possible, enable debugging on the device (including the [DebugModeEnable tag](../configreference/#debugmodeenable) on Android devices) and use Chrome Inspector or a similar tool to identify problematic page elements.
-This procedure can apply to devices running Android, Windows Mobile/CE, or a combination, as in the example below.
+**Try this only if Procedure 1 has failed**.
+For the most effective troubleshooting, it's best to identify the issue and append the UserAgent data accordingly.
+If possible, enable debugging on the device (which on Android devices requires setting the [DebugModeEnable tag](../configreference/#debugmodeenable)) and use Chrome Inspector or a similar tool to identify problematic page elements.

+**Possible UserAgent/migration issues**:

+* Locally stored pages not present
+* Error loading pages from cache
+* Unsupported browser
+* Unsupported rendering engine
+* Page logic coupled with one or more UserAgent values
+* A combination of these factors

 **If the UserAgent data from the working device appears as below**...